siplabiith/IFCC-Feature-Extraction/README.md

 	2.libsnd

-after installing the library files comile the code ( ./compile.sh)
+after installing the library files compile the code ( ./compile.sh)

 for extracting IFCC features for .sph files